 The coastal town of Los Gigantes, set in unique scenery among huge rock formations.

 Ferry schedules and ferry tickets from Tenerife

-Tenerife is very well connected with the nearby Canary islands so it's an ideal departure point for island-hopping!
+Tenerife is very well connected with the nearby Canary Islands, so it's an ideal departure point for island-hopping!
 The island of Tenerife has 2 main ports:

 Island-hopping from Tenerife

 Due to its location in the middle of the Canary Island complex, you can easily organize an island-hopping trip from Tenerife to the neighboring islands and experience as much of the local atmosphere as possible.
-Here are the most popular ferry connections from Tenerife:
+Here are the most popular ferry routes from Tenerife:

 - Ferry from Tenerife to La Palma: From the port of Los Cristianos in Tenerife you can catch a ferry to the port of Santa Cruz in La Palma.
-The ferry connection lasts from 3 to 4 hours depending on the ferry operator.
+The ferry trip lasts from 3 to 4 hours depending on the ferry operator.

-The port and town of Los Cristianos, in the south coast of Tenerife.
+The port and town of Los Cristianos in the south coast of Tenerife.

 Where to book ferry tickets to Tenerife?

 Looking to book ferry tickets from and to Tenerife in just 4 clicks?
 On the Ferryhopper Map of ferries, you can find all the available ferry connections from/to Tenerife and the Canary Islands in order to plan your island-hopping in the best possible way!